jeffmlazo/docker-wordpress/README.md

 Default identification for your wordpress website admin:

-- `Username: wordpress` and
+- `Username: wordpress`
 - `Password: wordpress`

-Default identification for the phpMyAdmin interface:
+Default identification for the Adminer interface:

+- `Server: mariadb`
-- `Username: user` and
+- `Username: user`
 - `Password: password`

 ## **Useful set of commands to know**: